mhogomchungu/sirikali/src/3rdParty/tasks/README.md

-Asynchronous programming in Qt/C++ using tasks,continuations and resumable functions.
+Asynchronous programming in Qt/C++ using tasks and continuations.
 ========

 The project seeks to do async based programming in Qt/C++ using modern C++.